mohamedyd/awesome_resources/README.md

 # MLOps

 ## MLOps Books

-* [Transformers-for-NLP-2nd-Edition](https://github.com/Denis2054/Transformers-for-NLP-2nd-Edition): Transformer models from BERT to GPT-4, environments from Hugging Face to OpenAI.
-Fine-tuning, training, and prompt engineering examples.
-A bonus section with ChatGPT, GPT-3.5-turbo, GPT-4, and DALL-E including jump starting GPT-4, speech-to-text, text-to-speech, text to image generation with DALL-E and more.

 * [Designing Machine Learning Systems, Chip Huyen](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/): Why does 9/10 models never make it to production?
 Read this book and compare to how ML is done at most companies, then you know… Highly recommended!